Skip to content

 1. Linking to the Wrong Page

 The QR code should link to something that adds value beyond the resume itself.
 Linking to a plain LinkedIn profile that simply repeats your resume is a missed opportunity.
+As Indeed career experts note, every element on your resume should add unique value.
+As Indeed career experts note, every element on your resume should add unique value.
 Instead, link to a curated portfolio page, a video introduction, a dedicated landing page with work samples, or a LinkedIn profile that includes rich media, endorsements, and recommendations that go deeper than bullet points.

 2. Making the Code Too Small